 This program provides a wide range of skills and experiences through completion of a residential home project in the Eldon area.
 Students learn how the building industry works, what its standards are and the necessity to function as a team with other workers to complete a project on time and at a predetermined cost.
 In addition, experiences in the areas of residential wiring and residential plumbing are provided.
 Students learn building codes, site selection and layout, building materials and estimating construction costs, footings and foundations, frame construction, wiring, plumbing, deck construction, door and window installation, siding installation, brick and masonry construction and other related construction procedures.
+Students are trained to operate common pieces of heavy equipment such as a skid steer, mini-excavator, dump truck and forklift.
 After completion of the program, opportunities are available in union apprenticeship programs such as: carpentry, masonry, interior painting, ceramic tile installation, electrical, heavy equipment operation and others.
 Students will be participating in the OSHA 10-hour Construction Industry safety course and upon passing the course will receive an OSHA card.
 All students are required to participate in the technical student organization, SkillsUSA, by providing a \$20.00 membership fee.

-Prerequisite: C or higher in Building Trades I in order to take Building Trades II.
+Prerequisite: C or higher in Construction and Heavy Equipment I in order to take level II.

-Students may articulate Building Trades I & II classes with State Fair Community College to earn up to six hours of articulated credit.
+Students may articulate Construction and Heavy Equipment I & II classes with State Fair Community College to earn up to six hours of articulated credit.